 There were many minor challenges with design and construction of this garden, but the biggest challenge was blending the existing formality with the informality of a Japanese-style garden, and a natural rocky stream.

 A waterfall and stream was constructed that runs parallel with the existing front path, following the natural landform.
 It was fortunate that the most natural position for the waterfall was facing the lounge, kitchen and outdoor entertaining area.
-It was important to make the scale of the waterfall fit with the existing landform, so we made it look as though it emerged from underneath the path.
+It was important to make the scale of the waterfall fit with the existing landform, so I made it look as though it emerged from underneath the path.
 This gives the viewer another reason to believe that this stream is completely natural.

 A stepping stone path leads from the existing front path, across the stream and to the paved entertaining area.
 The path was made to look naturally part of the stream and hill, and to make the the stream as interactive much as possible.
 Rock-hopping is a favourite pastime of the clients (and some of their visitors)!